jgsamudio/LocationNotifier/README.md

 # LocationNotifier
 Location Triggered Notification App using UNLocationNotificationTrigger

+Example Project for the Blog: [Location Triggered Notifications on iOS](https://medium.com/@jonathan2457/location-triggered-notifications-on-ios-24033919fb9a)

 Tapping the _"Schedule Location Notification"_ button will schedule a notification to go off when the device is ~500 meters away from the Brooklyn Promenade

 ![lock_screen.png](images/lock_screen.png)